canfar/openstack-sandbox/CANFAR_Services_OpenStack.md

 Note that the ```size``` is 0, but ```min_disk``` is set to 20 (presumably matching the root disk size for the flavor, ```m1.small```).

+### Flavor handling

-It will probably be necessary to generate a grid of flavors to accomodate CANFAR users following some naming convention, like ```m1024c1s10``` for 1024 M of memory, 1 core, and 10 G of temporary storage.
+It will probably be necessary to generate a grid of flavors to accomodate the full range of CANFAR user requests, following some naming convention, like ```m1024c1s10``` for 1024 M of memory, 1 core, and 10 G of temporary storage.
 At job submission time we then identify the closest flavor that *meets or exceeds* the criteria requested by the user.

 To list existing flavors: